xDX Application Profile

 Authorities | LINCS for the URI of the activity.

-VIAF, Wikidata, or LINCS for the URI of the actor.
+Virtual International Authority File, Wikidata, ULAN, or LINCS for the URI of the actor.
 Wikidata for the URI of the role.
-LINCS for the URI of the actor with role. | |
+LINCS for the URI of the actor-with-role (representing the participation of the actor in the activity). | |

 Example Values | <http://temp.lincsproject.ca/xdx/production_of_object/2018.308.81> (Production of radio)